Space Chicken (Big City Greens): Production

 Production of Big City Greens began as Country Club, which had been pitched to Disney in 2012.
 It was greenlit as a Disney XD series in 2016.
 The series is created by the brothers Chris and Shane Houghton, who originally worked on Nickelodeon's Harvey Beaks.
 Chris Houghton also worked as a storyboard artist on Gravity Falls with Rob Renzetti.
 The series was later renamed to Big City Greens on July 21, 2017.

-"Space Chicken" was directed by Chris and Shane Houghton, storyboarded by Chris Houghton and written by the Houghton brothers.
+This episode was directed by Chris and Shane Houghton, storyboarded by Chris Houghton and written by the Houghton Brothers.
 The idea for this episode was conceived by Shane.

 Season 1 of Big City Greens is arranged on Disney+ to create a proper continuity.
 While "Space Chicken" was produced and aired as the first episode on Disney Channel, it is positioned as the second episode segment following "Welcome Home" on Disney+.

 Reception

-The episode was watched by 0.68 million viewers upon its initial airing.
+"Space Chicken" was watched by 680 thousand viewers upon its initial airing.